taikedz-mt/screwdriver/README.md

 ## Flip and swivel

-To use ScrewDriver+, left-click to set the axis direction, then swivel the node around that axis.
+To use the screwdriver, left-click to set the axis direction, then swivel the node.

-ScrewDriver+ flips the axis in an intuitive order, progressing through X pointing up, X pointing down, Y up, Y down, Z up and Z down.
+ScrewDriver Plus flips the axis in an intuitive order, progressing through X pointing up, X pointing down, Y up, Y down, Z up and Z down.

-## Messages

-If you are feeling disoriented (!), you can issue a command

-	/screwdriver messages on

-Every time you use the screwdriver, a chat message will appear telling you the state of the rotation.
-Run `/screwdriver messages off` to stop this behaviour.

 ## Spirit Level